Ride Like the Wind: East Side Beat version

-In 1991, Italian dance music group East Side Beat remixed "Ride Like the Wind" in a style typical of early 1990s dance music.
-There are five remixes in total.
-Two versions are found on the 7-inch single and an additional three are on the CD single.
-The Factory edit was included on FFRR Records' Only for the Headstrong compilation album released in 1992.
+In 1991, Italian dance music group East Side Beat covered "Ride Like the Wind" in a style typical of early 1990s dance music.
+There are five mixes in total.
+Two versions are found on the 7" single and an additional three are on the CD and US 12" single.
+The Factory Edit was included on FFRR Records' Only for the Headstrong compilation album released in 1992.